Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 What are the biggest adjustments during the first year?

-Homesickness and leaving the family behind are challenges during the first year.
-Students indicate that it helps if family members keep in close contact by phone, e-mail, sending care packages and letters.
-Other items that make them smile are pictures, holiday cards, and maybe a Starbucks gift card that will come in handy around midterms and finals.
-Another area of adjustment is having a roommate and all aspects of sharing the space--especially if your student is accustomed to having his/her own room.
-The academic pace can be an adjustment since most Pepperdine University students were successful in high school.
+Homesickness and leaving family and friends behind can present challenges during the first year.
+Students indicate that it helps if family members keep in close contact by phone, e-mail, sending care packages and letters, and participating in the Adopt-a-Dorm program.
+Sending items that make them smile, like pictures or cards, is meaningful.
+A Starbucks (or other) gift card comes in handy around midterms and finals.
+Another area of adjustment is having a roommate and all aspects of sharing the space, especially if your student is accustomed to having his/her own room.
+The academic pace can also be an adjustment since most Pepperdine University students were successful in high school.
 This environment can be more competitive.
-Finally, going home again can be challenging because everyone has changed--the student, the family, friends, as well as the community.

 When is the best time to travel home for the first time?

-Students recommend that new students wait a couple months before going home for the first time, citing Thanksgiving to be a good goal.
+Students recommend that new students wait a few months before going home for the first time, citing Thanksgiving as a good goal.
 Being here allows students to connect and thrive within the Pepperdine community.
 Holiday breaks are also great opportunities to travel home with new friends.
-Interim housing (on-campus) is made available to students who decide to stay in Malibu for holiday breaks, excluding Spring Break.
+Interim housing (on-campus) is available to students who stay in Malibu for holiday breaks, excluding Spring Break.

 How can she/he call home?

 Students wishing to use cellular phones on the Malibu campus will find that AT&T™ and Verizon™ enjoy the best cell coverage.
-Cell phone representatives will be on campus during the New Student Orientation in August with the latest phones and subscription plans for students.
+Cell phone representatives will be on campus during the New Student Orientation in August, and they will provide the latest phones and subscription plans for students.

 How are the students billed?